ZikkyBassey/guardian-xyz/README.md

 - [ ] Real-time price alerts
 - [ ] Historical scan analytics

----

-## 🌟 Treasury Wallet
+ Treasury Wallet

 All payments flow to: `5uMqgwwLJEsBUWkcrRbhzphz8kzfsgVxdPYw2Z5p7mpy`

----

-**Guardian X - Your Shield in the Decentralized World** 🛡️
+Guardian X - Your Shield in the Decentralized World🛡️

 *Protecting traders since 2025.
-One scan at a time.*
+Secure your wallet effortlessly with one click.*